logo

 pomegranate

-Fruits and vegetables rich in antioxidants can reduce airway inflammation.
-Pomegranates provide antioxidants that help decrease lung inflammation.
+Fruits and vegetables rich in antioxidants can reduce inflammation in the airways.
+Pomegranates provide antioxidants that help reduce inflammation in the lungs.

 ========================

-I think it would be good to manage in advance from now on.
+I think it would be good to start managing it in advance from now on.

-There are more good things than I thought.
+There are more good things than I expected.

 0